joutwater/Data-Structures/week04/README.md

 2. When the data comes out of the database, I could see it being useful in a tabular form where clicking each category would unravel a list of values and/or sub categories.
 I think this would be a key aspect to good user experience when people use the interative map to search for meetings.

-3. I would describe my hierarchy as representative of a map users thinking process.
+3. I would describe my hierarchy as representative of a map-user's thinking process.
 What are the first categories one thinks about when trying to find a meeting?
 I would say that is "where, when, what?".
 Then, within each of those, what is the next variable of concern, and so forth.

 ![alt text](https://github.com/joutwater/Data-Structures/blob/master/week04/week04_DB_sketch.png)